jhgagan/Python-freecodecamp/Python_Basics/Readme.md

 These help us to write the program to take decisions.
 Some of the exmaples of control statements are, if...else, switch, ternary operator etc.

+## Lists:

+It is a essential python data structure.
+IT can be composed of various types of data.
+All the elements need not be of the same datatype.

+You can also reference the items in the list  using index numbers. you can also have negative indexing to start checking from the last element of the list.

+#### Syntax:
+    dogs = ["Roger", 1, "Syd", True]

+You can also slice a list using the ':' operator

+#### Syntax:
+    spliced_list = dogs[2:3]

+If you leave the numbers before or after the ':' operator it will consider the start or end of the list for the missing value.

+### Updating the list

+You can update existing items in the list by using the indexing numbers.

+#### Syntax:
+    dogs[2] = "Gunda"

+### Appending elements into the list

+You can also add new elements into the list using the append method.

+#### Syntax:
+    dogs.append("Judah")

+### Merging two lists

+You can merge two list using the extend method.

+#### Syntax:
+    list_variable name.extend(new_list)

+### Using += operator with lists

+It will do the same thing as extend

+#### Syntax:
+    list_variable_name += new list

+### Removing elements from the list

+You can remove elements from the list using the remove method.
+You can also remove the last element of the list using the pop method.
+Pop method also returns the element that has been "popped".

+#### Syntax:
+    # using the remove method
+    list_variable_name.remove("element")
+    # using the pop method
+    popped_element = list_variable_name.pop()

+### Inserting elements to the list

+You can add/insert the elements to random locations of the list using the insert method.
+You can also add multiple elements to the list at a random location on the list using slicing.

+#### Syntax:
+    # adding elements to random locations on the list
+    list_variable_name.insert(index, "element_content")
+    # adding multiple elements to the list
+    list_variable_name[index_loaction:index_location] = list_to_be_inserted

+## Sorting lists

+Python has built in functions to sort a list.

+#### Note:
+All the elements have to be of the same datatype for the sorting to work.
+Else, it will raise errors.

+While sorting the string, the sort method orders the upper case words first and then ordered the lower case words.
+You can fix this by using the parameter key and setting it to str.lower.

+#### Syntax:
+    # default sorting
+    list_variable_name.sort()
+    # sorting while considering the upper case and lower case letters as the same
+    list_varible_name.sort(key = str.lower)

+#### Note:
+Sorting modifies the original list.
+So you will need to either run sorting on a copy of original or copy the original before sorting it.

+There is a method to sort the list without modifying the original list by using a global function called 'sorted'.
+The 'sorted' function need the list to be sorted as an argument and you can set the 'key' to 'str.lower' to get a more conventional sorting.

+#### Syntax:
+    # sorting
+    sorted_list = sorted(list_variable_name, key = str.lower)

+## Tuples:

+Tuples are a fundamental data structure of python.
+They allow us to create a immutable groups or objects.
+Immutable meaning, once an object is created it cannot be modified.

+You can't add or remove items in a tuple.

+You can use negative index like other datatypes and data structure of python.
+You can also find the number of elements in the tuple using the 'len' method.

+#### Syntax:
+    # creating the tuple
+    names = ("Roger", "Syd")
+    # getting the content of the tuple using index value
+    print(names[0])

+#### Note:
+You can get the index value of a element in the tuple of list using the index method

+##### Syntax:
+    # Index of an element from the tuple
+    names.index("Roger")

+### Sorting the contents of a tuple

+You can sort the contents of a tuple using the global function "sorted".
+Note this using sorted will not modify the original argument.

+#### Syntax:
+    # sorting contents of the tuple
+    sorted_tuple = sorted(names, key = str.lower)

+### Combining tuples

+You can combine two tuples to create a new tuple using the '+' operator.

+#### Syntax:
+    newTuple = names + ("Tina", "Quincy")